glouppe/info8006-introduction-to-ai/lecture4.md

 .center.width-100[![](figures/lec4/mcts1b.png)]

-.caption[Black is about to move.
+.center[Black is about to move.
 Which action should it take?]

 ---